veganaize/closure-compiler/JS-Conformance-Framework.md

 ##### BanExpose

-Ban’s @expose which can lead to unexpected problems with property collapsing problems as all properties of the same name are exposed regardless of type.
+Bans @expose which can lead to unexpected problems with property collapsing problems as all properties of the same name are exposed regardless of type.

 class: com.google.javascript.jscomp.ConformanceRules$BanExpose